pconwell/keyfob-manager/README.md

 > note: While the fundamental problem is pretty simple (wire a transistor across the button) we want to *also* replace the battery in the keyfob so we don't have to worry about a power source.
 (So far) All the keyfobs have used a 3v battery so using the 3.3v output from the raspberry pi has worked well.
 Using the pi as a 3v power supply *and* using the pi to power the transistor adds complexity (obviously).

+> Also note that you may need to play with each keyfob to see exactly how to trigger a button press.
+For example, on one keyfob if I wired a lead on each side of the button then shorted out the two wires it would trigger a button press (seems straight forward, right?), but if I wired a transistor across each side of the button then energized the transistor... nothing would happen.
+For whatever reason, I had to wire the transistor between one side of the button and ground.
+See keyfob 2 below.

 ## schematic

 ![Alt text](layout.png)